 What Remains Valuable

-In a world of material abundance, value concentrates in what cannot be replicated:
+In a world of material abundance, value concentrates in what cannot be replicated.

-Creativity at the frontier.
-AI can recombine existing ideas with superhuman skill.
-But pushing into genuinely unexplored territory, asking questions no one has asked, remains a domain where human (or posthuman) consciousness may have an edge.
+Creativity at the frontier will retain its edge.
+AI can recombine existing ideas with superhuman skill, but pushing into genuinely unexplored territory, asking questions no one has asked, remains a domain where human (or posthuman) consciousness may have an advantage.
+And organizing collective action, aligning groups toward shared goals, navigating conflicts: these require judgment and social intelligence that pure abundance does not provide.

 The Deeper Transformation